Nene Viaduct: History

 When Peterborough gained new railway links in 1924, the railway was expanded from two tracks to four tracks, and thus a second bridge was built to the west of the viaduct to carry these across the River Nene.
-The second bridge is a steel truss bridge called a Whipple Murphy truss bridge; whilst it is abutted to the viaduct, it is it is not considered part of it and is not a listed structure.
+The second bridge is a steel truss bridge called a Whipple Murphy truss bridge; whilst it is abutted to the viaduct, it is not considered part of it and is not a listed structure.
 The trusses of the second bridge have been claimed to "dominate" the view and negate from the viaduct's contribution to the landscape.

 On 1 January 1948, British Railways was created as a publicly-owned amalgamation of the "big four" companies including all of their assets.
 It then changed hands once again as part of the privatisation of British Rail when Railtrack was formally established as a private company on 1 April 1994.
 It absorbed British Rail's infrastructure, including track, stations, signalling, bridges, and tunnels.
 The viaduct has been Grade II* listed since 24 October 1998, meaning that it is a "particularly important [structure] of special interest".

 On 3 October 2003, Network Rail succeeded Railtrack due to their troubled history including crashes at Hatfield, Southall, and Ladbroke Grove.
 As part of the handover, Network Rail was given all of Railtrack's assets and the responsibility for their maintenance.
 As of 2024, the viaduct is still used by modern high-speed trains every day; it is also the last example of cast-iron engineering that is still in use on a mainline railway, and this is recognised by a plaque on the bridge.
 It has been listed by author Lorna Talbott as one of the fifty most defining structures in Peterborough.
 The viaduct has also been noted for passengers' ability to see Peterborough Cathedral from their train as it passes over.